bahrus/be-invoking/README.md

 Invoke method on upstream peer element or the host.

 > [!NOTE]
-> This element enhancement took some inspiration from the original form that [the invoker commands proposal adopted](https://open-ui.org/components/invokers.explainer/).
+> This element enhancement took some inspiration from the original form that [the invoker commands proposal adopted](https://open-ui.org/components/invokers.explainer/) as well as [countless frameworks](https://knockoutjs.com/documentation/click-binding.html).
 Once that becomes built into the platform (hopefully), definitely consider adopting that built-in technique before using this as a last resort.

 [![NPM version](https://badge.fury.io/js/be-invoking.png)](http://badge.fury.io/js/be-invoking)
 [![How big is this package in your project?](https://img.shields.io/bundlephobia/minzip/be-invoking?style=for-the-badge)](https://bundlephobia.com/result?p=be-invoking)